-Report a stock if the value of the stock was more than \$1,000 at the end of the reporting period or if your spouse received more than \$200 in income turing the reporting period.
+Report a stock if the value of the stock was more than \$1,000 at the end of the reporting period or if your spouse received more than \$200 in income during the reporting period.

-Description: Provide the exact name of the stock (e.g. Xy, pp. ane Technologies Corporation").
-In addition, for stock of a privately held company, provide a description of the issuer's trade or business (e.g., grain distributor supermarket, financial advisory, etc.).
+Description: Provide the exact name of the stock (e.g., "Xylophone Technologies Corporation").
+In addition, for stock of a privately held company, provide a description of the issuer's trade or business (e.g., grain distributor, supermarket, financial advisory, etc.).
 For publicly traded stocks, it is helpful to provide the ticker symbol in addition to the name of the stock.

-Value: Report the value of the sock by selecting the appropriate category.
+Value: Report the value of the stock by selecting the appropriate category.

-Income Type: Specify the 'vpe's) of income if the total amount of income received during the reporting period exceeded \$200.
-Stocks normally produce dividend income but may also produce capita, gains if sold.
+Income Type: Specify the type(s) of income if the total amount of income received during the reporting period exceeded \$200.
+Stocks normally produce dividend income but may also produce capital gains if sold.

-Income Amount Sheet the category corresponding to the total amount of income received during the reporting period.
+Income Amount: Select the category corresponding to the total amount of income received during the reporting period.